moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

 - In Power BI, measures typically have an 'm_' prefix to indicate they represent a measure.
 For example, a measure calculating total revenue might be named `m_total_revenue`.
 - The connection is live, meaning any changes to the underlying data will be reflected in Power BI.
 - When schema changes occur, such as CRUD operations (Create, Read, Update, Delete) on dimensions, measures, or other elements of the semantic model, a re-sync is required.
-To prevent losing previously created reports after the re-sync, download the model folder from the Data Product Hub, extract the contents, and replace the existing folder with the new one.
+To prevent losing previously created reports after the re-sync, download the `.pbip` folder from the Data Product Hub, extract the contents, and replace the existing `.SemanticModel` folder with the new `.SemanticModel`.

 ## Best practices

-Adhering to best practices ensures that you effectively utilize the Data Product Hub and maintain compatibility with the latest features and updates.
+Adhering to best practices ensures you effectively utilize the Data Product Hub and maintain compatibility with the latest features and updates.
 Following these guidelines will help optimize workflow, enhance performance, and prevent potential issues.

 ### **File handling**

-Ensure that `.pbip` folders are fully extracted before opening them.
+Ensure `.pbip` folders are fully extracted before opening them.
 Failure to do so may result in missing file errors, as shown below:

 <img src="/resources/lens/bi_integration/image.png" alt="DPH" style="width:15rem; border: 1px solid black;" />